As we head on down the tracks and into the weekend, it's open line Friday and the Rush Limbaugh program.

 And whatever you want to talk about, basically, whether I care about it or not.

-And I can explain the rules today.
+That's the most succinct way that I can explain the rules today.

-Telephone number 800 282-2882.
+Telephone number 800-282-2882.

-And the email address is RushittyIBNet.com.
+And the email address is rush at EIBnet.com.

-A public outcry, an overwhelming outpouring of desire.
+Responding to public demand, a public outcry, an overwhelming outpouring of desire.

 As you know, we started the week with two t-shirts.

-These are Prison Suit Orange, by the way, our t-shirts.
+These are prison suit orange, by the way, our t-shirts.

-Jumpsuit Orange in color.
+Jumpsuit orange in color.

-And there were two of them in sizes small to uh double X. We had an outpouring of demand and request for 3X and 4X sizes.
+And there were two of them in sizes small to double X.

-We have uh met that demand.
+We have met that demand.

 We've also added another shirt to the line.

-One says, I got my free Koran and prayer rug at Gitmo.
+On the back of each shirt, one says, I got my free Koran and prayer rug at Gitmo.

-And the third one says, my Mala went to Club Gitmo, and all I got was this lousy t-shirt.
+And the third one says, my mala went to Club Gitmo, and all I got was this lousy t-shirt.

 Now, you can get one, you can get both, you get all three.